bloznelis/kbt/README.md

 I got tired with semi-broken online keyboard testers, so here we go – one on a solid platform – terminal.

 ## Features
-  * Caputres key presses directly from X server
+  * Captures key presses directly from X server
   * Multiple keyboard layouts
   * Interactive menu

 ## Limitations
 * Works on Linux, but not on Wayland
-* Might work on MacOS (not tested)
+* Works on MacOS, needs accessibility permissions to be granted
 * Does not work on Windows

 ## Installation